JeffChou32/Space-Runner/README.md

 🚀 Asteroid Rush: Alpha Build

-A fast-paced, 2D space adventure game where you pilot a ship, dodge asteroids, and use speed boosts coupled with powerful shields!
+A fast-paced, 2D space adventure game where you pilot a ship and use powerful thrusters to boost your way through asteroid fields!
 Test your reflexes and see how far you can go in this thrilling endless runner.

 🎮 How to Play<br>
 Steer the Ship:<br>